NIAEFEUP/cpp-for-c/README.md

 This repository also contains several code examples and a programming exercise.
 To build and run it, follow the following steps:

- 1. use the provided Makefile to build the example exercises you can build them all by simply running `make`
+ 1. use the provided Makefile to build the example exercises;
+        you can build them all by simply running `make`
  2. run the program by running `build/${program-id}`, e.g.
         `build/vector-c`